Best Start Grant: Pregnancy and Baby Payment

 In December 2018, Pregnancy and Baby Payment replaced the Sure Start Maternity Grant in Scotland.
 The change also expanded the benefit and extended the eligibility of the benefit.

-The payment is £606 for a first child and £303 for each child thereafter, with no limit on the number of children that can be claimed for.
+The payment is £707.25 for a first child and £353.65 for each child thereafter, with no limit on the number of children that can be claimed for.
 Parents can apply from 24 weeks of pregnancy up until the day the baby is 6 months old.
 This is extended to up to 1 year old if the responsibility for the child has changed, such as in cases of adoption or kinship care.

 Early Learning Payment

 Early Learning Payment is a new payment with no UK equivalent that became available in April 2019.
-It is a payment of £252.50 to the parent or carer of a child who is between 2 and 3½ years old.
+It is a payment of £294.70 to the parent or carer of a child who is between 2 and 3½ years old.
 The aim of the payment is to assist with the costs of early learning, such as nursery.

 School Age Payment

 School Age Payment is a new payment with no UK equivalent that became available in June 2019.
-It is a payment of £252.50.
+It is a payment of £294.70.
 The aim of the payment is to help with the costs of a child entering school.
 Parents can apply for the payment around the time their child would normally start primary school.
 The eligibility window for payments is dependent upon the child's date of birth and applications need to be made within an exact time frame.

-If a child was born between 1 March 2016 and 28 February 2017, parents needed to apply for the payment between 1 June 2021 and 28 February 2022.
-If a child was born 1 March 2017 and 28 February 2018, parents need to apply between 1 June 2022 and 28 February 2023 to be eligible for the payment.
+If a child was born between 1 March 2018 and 28 February 2019, parents need to apply for the payment between 1 June 2023 and 29 February 2024.
+If a child was born between 1 March 2019 and 29 February 2020, parents will need to apply next year, between 1 June 2024 and 28 February 2025.

 Best Start Foods

 Best Start Foods replaced the UK Healthy Start on 12 August 2019.
 Like Pregnancy and Baby Payment, the new benefit was expanded and the eligibility was extended.
 All pregnant women under the age of 18 and pregnant women receiving certain benefits can apply for Best Start Foods.

-The payment is £4.50 per week for each child until the child reaches 3 years old.
-If the child is below the age of 1, the payment is £9.00 per week.
+The payment is £4.95 per week for pregnant women and for children aged one to three years old.
+For children under one year old, the payment is £9.90 per week.
 The Scottish Government has expanded the foods that families can purchase through the Best Start Foods payment, including; eggs, fruit, vegetables, pulses and milk.
 The Scottish Government replaced the paper vouchers with a new smartcard system.
 Under this system, smartcards are pre-loaded every four weeks, with families using them having more control over the value they spend.